-When we travel, we often don’t think about whether we’ve learned anything about ourselves beyond the fun.
-My recent trip to Italy, my first time traveling abroad, gave me the opportunity to learn about myself, my family, and how to enjoy life.
+When we travel, we often focus on the fun and forget to consider what we might learn about ourselves.
+My recent trip to Italy, my first time traveling abroad gave me the opportunity to reflect on myself, my family, and how to truly enjoy life.

-Unlike Americans, many Italians enjoy their work and work to live, not live to work.
-Siesta, or lunch, is a two-hour break, and most businesses close between 1 and 3 p.m.
-After lunch, they work late and eat dinner at about 9 p.m.
-It’s evident that they love living life to the fullest.
-Because they appreciate life and live it fully and passionately, time doesn’t seem as important to them.
+Unlike many Americans, Italians seem to work to live, rather than live to work.
+The traditional siesta, or lunch break, lasts about two hours, and most businesses close between 1 and 3 p.m.
+After lunch, the workday continues into the evening, with dinner usually around 9 p.m.
+It’s clear that Italians savor life and live it passionately; time doesn’t appear to dominate their priorities.

-Family is very important in Italian culture.
-A family usually attends church together every Sunday and shares a meal once a week.
-I was most impressed by the dinners.
-Rather than a daily routine for sustenance and survival, they serve as a time for social interaction and bonding.
-Meals aren’t hurried; they are mostly prepared from scratch with fruit and vegetables grown in the garden.
+Family holds a central place in Italian culture.
+Families often attend church together on Sundays and share at least one meal weekly.
+I was particularly impressed by these dinners.
+They are not merely a daily routine for sustenance, they are a time for social interaction, bonding, and enjoyment.
+Meals are carefully prepared, often from scratch, with fresh fruits and vegetables grown in the garden.

-As opposed to my dinners at home, where either the TV is on or someone is absorbed in their cellphone, often ignoring everything else.
-A commercial break may present the opportunity for someone to inquire, “How was your day?” or “Did you do anything interesting today?”
+This stood in stark contrast to dinners at my own home, where the TV is often on or someone is absorbed in their cellphone.
+Occasionally, during a commercial break, someone might ask, “How was your day?” or “Did you do anything interesting today?”

 -

-The importance of family and being present in others’ lives.
+The importance of family and being present in the lives of those you love.

 -

-Make dinner a time to bond and engage with your family.
+Make dinner a time to bond and engage with family.

 -

-To enjoy life to the fullest possible by stressing less, spending quality time with loved ones, and doing something for yourself that you enjoy.
+Enjoy life fully by stressing less, spending quality time with loved ones, and carving out time for yourself.

 -